nav-dev-2000/docsbot-dev-testing/src/pages/docs/admin-api-overview.md

 You can add sources to train your bots.
 This could be a url, a document file, a sitemap, etc. The source API alows you to programatically add new content to your bots.

 Read more about the [Sources API](/docs/source-api) endpoints.

+## Question / Answer History

+Once you've deployed your bot to production, you can view the questions and answers that your users are asking.
+This is a great way to see how your bot is performing and to see what questions your users are asking.
+You can also use this data to improve your bot.

+Read more about the [Questions API](/docs/questions-api) endpoint.